HOME | ABOUT US | EVENTS | NEWS | CONTACT

 Today, the Sons of Confederate Veterans is preserving the history and legacy of these heroes, so future generations can understand the motives that animated the Southern Cause.

 The John H. Reagan Camp #2156 is one of many local SCV camps scattered not only across the Southern U.S. but throughout the entire U.S. and overseas.
 We strive to do our part to uphold the charge given to us by Lt.
-General Stephen Dill Lee, Commander General, United Confederate Veterans.
+General Stephen Dill Lee, Commander General, United Confederate Veterans in 1906.
 We do this in a way that does not dishonor our nation while at the same time making no compromise from the truth of our Southern history.
-For example, at all of our camp meetings, we begin with an invocation led by our chaplain, followed by the pledges of allegiance to our U. S. flag and our Texas flag, followed by reciting the Salute to the Confederate flag and followed by a reading of the Charge to the Sons of Confederate Veterans.
+For example, at all of our camp meetings, we begin with an invocation led by our chaplain, followed by the pledges of allegiance to the U. S. flag and the Texas flag, the Salute to the Confederate flag, and the reading of the Charge to the Sons of Confederate Veterans.
 While we are very adamant about fulfilling our charge, we accomplish this while also enjoying much kindred fellowship with other like minded men and their families.

 The SCV is divided up into three armies, divisions by state, various brigades in each state and then camps.
-The John H. Reagan Camp #2156 is in the Texas Division, 8th Brigade (East Texas Brigade).
-We would like to encourage you to visit the National SCV and Texas SCV web sites by clicking on the links above.
+The John H. Reagan Camp #2156 is in the Army of Trans-Mississippi, Texas Division, 8th Brigade (East Texas Brigade).
+We would like to encourage you to visit the National, ATM, and Texas SCV web sites by clicking on the links above.
 There is very interesting historical information on these sites along with more information about our organization.

-If you would like to visit our facebook page, click here.
+If you would like to visit our camp's facebook page, click here.

 "The Principle for which we contend is bound to reassert itself, though it may be at another time and in another form."